-Par ticulars As at 31stMarch, 2023 As at 31stMarch, 2022 Am ount required to be spent by the company during the year 0.68 0.23 1) Amount of the expenditure incurred 1.16 0.26 2) Reason for shortfall NA NA 3) Nature of CSR Activities including health o n, Promoting health are and Providing king water
+Par ticulars As at 31 st March, 2023 As at 31 st March, 2022 Am ount required to be spent by the company during the year pany during the year 0.68 0 1) Amount of the expenditure incurred 1.16 0.26 2) Reason for shortfall NA NA 3) Nature of CSR Activities including health c Promoting education, Promoting health including health care and Providing clean drinking water

-- 41) Previous year's figures are regrouped and rearranged wherever necessary. - 42) As at 31st March 2023, consolidated financial statements of Lloyds Metals and Energy Limited have been prepared on the basic of audited financial statement of Thriveni Lloyds Mining Private Limited.
+41) Previous year's figures are regrouped and rearranged wherever necessary.

+42) As at 31st March 2023, consolidated financial statements of Lloyds Metals and Energy Limited have been prepared on the basic of audited financial statement of Thriveni Lloyds Mining Private Limited.